captainbrosset/devtools-tips/src/tips/en/inspect-devtools-with-devtools.md

 date: 2023-07-31
 authors: Patrick Brosset
 title: Inspect DevTools with DevTools
-tags: ["personalization", "productivity", "browser:edge", "browser:chrome", "browser:firefox"]
+tags: ["tip", "personalization", "productivity", "browser:edge", "browser:chrome", "browser:firefox"]
 ---
 The user interface of DevTools is built with HTML, CSS, and JavaScript.
 This means you can inspect and debug DevTools with DevTools.